-We proposed to meet the objectives of this study with a variety techniques that are useful for determining genetic, meristic, and life history variation.
-We proposed to use four different techniques: 1) protein electrophoresis, 2) mitochondrial DNA (mtDNA) or microsatellite DNA markers, 3) meristic variation, and 4) otolith microchemistry.
+We used a variety of techniques to meet the objectives of this study.
+These include techniques that are useful for determining genetic, meristic, and life history variation.
+We used four different techniques: 1) protein electrophoresis, 2) mitochondrial DNA (mtDNA) or microsatellite DNA markers, 3) meristic variation, and 4) otolith microchemistry.
 As stated in our original proposal, objectives 1 and 2 will be met in the latter part of FY98, and objective 3 will be met by the end of FY98.

-Samples were collected in Prince William, Sound in the summer and fall of 1996, using a variety methods.
+Samples were collected in Prince William, Sound in the summer and fall of 1997, using a variety methods.

-Allozyme and DNA analysis of cutthroat trout was initiated in July 1996.
+Allozyme and DNA analysis of cutthroat trout continued throughout FY97.